-ALT 92.3 is excited to bring back 'Not So Silent Night' to Brooklyn's Barclays Center on Thursday, December 5th, 2019 featuring performances by Mumford & Sons, Vampire Weekend, Cage the Elephant, Jimmy Eat World, Of Monsters and Men, Judah & the Lion, and SHAED.
+ALT 92.3 is excited to bring back our SOLD OUT 'Not So Silent Night' to Brooklyn's Barclays Center on Thursday, December 5th, 2019 featuring performances by Mumford & Sons, Vampire Weekend, Cage the Elephant, Jimmy Eat World, Of Monsters and Men, Judah & the Lion, and SHAED.

 Mumford & Sons are Ben Lovett, Marcus Mumford, Ted Dwane, and Winston Marshall.
 In the ten years since their meteoric debut, the Grammy and BRIT Award-winning band has released four full-length albums, including their most recent, 2018’s acclaimed Delta.
 Produced by Paul Epworth, the record debuted at #1 on the Billboard 200, Americana/Folk Albums, Alternative Rock Albums and Rock Albums charts—the band’s third consecutive #1 debut, the largest sales week for an alternative rock album in 2018 and the sixth-largest debut among all titles last year.